Johnny Barbato: Hokkaido Nippon-Ham Fighters

 On December 20, 2018, Barbato signed with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball.
-He was released on October 18, 2019.

-On October 11, 2019, Fighters announced that team will not sign with Barbato for next season.
-On October 18, 2019, he become free agent.
+In 15 appearances for the team, he compiled a 2-2 record and 5.63 ERA with 22 strikeouts over 32 innings of work.
+On October 11, 2019, the Fighters announced that Barbato would not be re-signed for the 2020 season.
+On October 18, he became a free agent.

 Somerset Patriots

 On January 27, 2020, Barbato signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
 Barbato did not appear for the club in 2020 due to the cancellation of the ALPB season because to the COVID-19 pandemic.
-In July 2020, Barbato signed on to play for the Sugar Land Lightning Sloths of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
+In July, Barbato signed on to play for the Sugar Land Lightning Sloths of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
 Barbato became a free agent after the year.

 Lincoln Saltdogs

 On January 27, 2021, Barbato signed with the Lincoln Saltdogs of the American Association of Professional Baseball.
-Barbato recorded a 0.90 ERA in 2 appearances for the Saltdogs, striking out 12 in 10.0 innings of work.
+Barbato recorded a 0.90 ERA in two appearances for the Saltdogs, striking out 12 in 10 innings of work.

 Toronto Blue Jays

 On June 1, 2021, Barbato's contract was purchased by the Toronto Blue Jays organization.
+In 17 appearances (13 starts) for the Double-A New Hampshire Fisher Cats, he logged a 3-4 record and 4.35 ERA with 67 strikeouts across 70 1/3 innings pitched.
+Barbato elected free agency following the season on November 7.